eslint/eslint/README.md

 ### Why can't ESLint find my plugins?

-ESLint can be [globally or locally installed](#installation-and-usage).
-If you install ESLint globally, your plugins must also be installed globally; if you install ESLint locally, your plugins must also be installed locally.

-If you are trying to run globally, make sure your plugins are installed globally (use `npm ls -g`).

-If you are trying to run locally:

 * Make sure your plugins (and ESLint) are both in your project's `package.json` as devDependencies (or dependencies, if your project uses ESLint at runtime).
 * Make sure you have run `npm install` and all your dependencies are installed.

-In all cases, make sure your plugins' peerDependencies have been installed as well.
+* Make sure your plugins' peerDependencies have been installed as well.
 You can use `npm view eslint-plugin-myplugin peerDependencies` to see what peer dependencies `eslint-plugin-myplugin` has.

 ### Does ESLint support JSX?